AveryMinkin724/AveryMinkin724.github.io/_posts/2026-02-09-Self-Balancing_Robot.md

 ---

 ## Overview
-I designed and implemented a two-wheel self-balancing robot using a custom, lightweight RTOS on the Tiva C LaunchPad.
+I designed and built a two-wheel, self-balancing robot using a custom, lightweight RTOS on the Tiva C LaunchPad.